spiral/docs/broadcast/websockets.md

     // ...
 ];
 ```

+> The HTTP component is required for WebSockets to function.

 ## Native JavaScript Client
 Use native JavaScript websockets functionality to connect to the server on `/ws`: